MiniKnife/easy.sh-en/en/vip.md

 ## Promotions
-**Users who registered before July 1, 2021 will be automatically upgraded to L1, valid for one year**
+**Users who registered before December 31st, 2021 will be automatically upgraded to L1, valid for one year**

 ## User level description